-315 World Languages
+164 World Languages

 Each language is fascinating in its own way.
 You can read about each available language below.
 By clicking on a specific language name, you will be taken directly to that language’s section in the Pronunciator app.
-If you are not currently logged in, you will be asked to do so, and then you will be automatically redirected to your chosen language.
+If you are not currently logged in, you will be asked to do so, and then automatically redirected to your chosen language.

 - Afrikaans: With origins from the Indo-European family, Afrikaans is primarily spoken in South Africa and Namibia by about 7 million people.
 It developed from Dutch and includes influences from other African languages.